Dexalot/dexalot-docs/docs/en/contracts/Errors.md

 T-LONR-01: Limit order type cannot be removed

 T-LTMT-01: trade amount is less than minTradeAmount for the tradePair

+T-LTPA-01: trade amount is less than minPostAmount.
+It can not be posted in the orderbook

 T-MNOE-01: max number of fills has to be at least 10